feliperohr/Java-Corba-Example/README.md

 -----------------------------------------------------------------------------------------------

-Simplifing, just create 2 separeted projects to respective types Server and Client and them just config the running arguments:
+Simplifing, just create 2 separeted projects to respective types Server and Client and them just config the running arguments or just copy my conf-scrips.txt example:

     -ORBInitialPort your_system_port -ORBInitialHost your_system_url